View all categories

 This rekindling of intimacy between partners may reach its peak after kids leave “the nest” for college or other adventures; research even shows marital satisfaction improves when children move away from home.2 If a woman happens to be in perimenopause or menopause as her nest empties, she may notice a sudden increase in her libido or sexual desire.

-An increased libido in women doesn’t just happen for those who are married during perimenopause, either.
+High libido in menopause doesn’t just happen for those who are married during this midlife transition, either.
 According to Dr. Hall, women starting new relationships, perhaps due to divorce or loss of a partner, can also experience a surge in their sex drive in perimenopause.
-“Research shows3 improved sexual functioning and increased libido in perimenopause due to new relationships,” she says.
+“Research showsimproved sexual functioning and increased libido in perimenopause due to new relationships,” she says.

-Improved Self Esteem Can Influence Increased Libido in Perimenopause
+Self Esteem & Confidence Can Result in Increased Libido

 “Body image is a big factor in how our libido functions,” says Dr. Hall.
 When we feel good about ourselves, we may feel more comfortable in the bedroom — and many women find themselves feeling more confident about their bodies as they age.